 The court went on to say that in the dispute at hand, it was possible that an arbitral tribunal deciding the dispute would have to apply not only Austrian or Croatian law, but also Union law.
 The arbitral tribunal was however precluded from seeking a preliminary ruling under Article 267 TFEU, as an arbitral tribunals does not qualify as a court of a Member State within the meaning of Article 267 TFEU.
 The fact that no binding interpretation of Union law can be obtained from the ECJ is sufficient to constitute an interference with the autonomy of Union law.
 That the applicable national law – which would be German law as the lex arbitri governing the review of an arbitral award – is not sufficient to render Article 9 par.
 2 BIT compatible with Union law.

-The Frankfurt court’s decision can be challenged in the Federal Supreme Court (Bundesgerichtshof); Croatia can file an application for judicial review (Rechtsbeschwerde), but I fail to see on what basis the Federal Supreme Court would distinguish Achmea and fail to follow the ECJ’s precedent.
+The Frankfurt court’s decision can be challenged in the Federal Supreme Court (Bundesgerichtshof); the applicants can file an application for judicial review (Rechtsbeschwerde), but I fail to see on what basis the Federal Supreme Court would distinguish Achmea and fail to follow the ECJ’s precedent.

 *Article 9 Austrian-Croatian Bilateral Investment Treaty reads as follows: